gearoenix/gearoenix/README.md

 be created with my blender exporter plugin.
 If you desperately want to build it, you can contact me with email. hossein.noroozpour@gmail.com

+## Code Design
+ - I do not use modern features of C++ unless add a great value to my work because most of the new features have overhead like `shared_ptr` (runtime overhead) or `auto` (compile time overhead), but actually I use a lot of modern stuff C++ stuff.
+ - Compile time is important because I run the project even after a small change.
+ - I'm using `clang-format` with style of `WebKit` to rule the all of format stuffs, the `push.sh` do this and it only run in my Linux desktop at home (because of changes in different versions of `clang-format`).
+ - ... (todo)

 ## Development Process
 Design and decision making in development process of this project is business oriented, it means: I'm developing a game with it and development of this